kavindaperera/pump-it-up-170446l/README.md

 ## EDA
 - Since the data set contains many features, `pandas_profiling`  was used to explore the data set.
 - The `eda_output.html` file contains the generated Profiling Report.
 This report contains a complete analysis of data including distribution plots, correlation heatmaps, pairplots etc.
 - An imbalance in the data was identified.
-The classes (labels) don't have an even distribution.
-Therefore  `F1 score` and `ROC AUC` was selected as the most suitable metrics to evaluate.
+The classes (multiclass) don't have an even distribution.
+Therefore  `Weighted F1-score` and `Weighted AUC` was selected as the most suitable metrics to evaluate.

 | functional | non functional | functional needs repair |
 | :---: | :---: |  :---:|